src-d/guide/developer-community/fix-DCO.md

 A text will open; ensure that there are only your recent commits listed there.
 Otherwise, exit the file and repeat the rebase command with the correct number of `^`.

-Now, mark all the commits with "reword" or "r".
+Now, mark all the commits with "edit" or "e".
 The rebase process will stop at each of your commits.

 Execute as many times as you are asked to: